hove-io/transit_model/documentation/gtfs_to_ntfs_specs.md

 Note that the referenced trip (and its stop_times) is only used as a sample and is deleted in the resulting data.
 In case the referenced trip and/or its associated stop_times do not exist, the frequency is ignored (no new trip is created).

-The identifier for each new trip is generated using the following pattern: \<trip_id>:<auto-incrimented integer\> and maintains the rest of the attributes of the sample trip.
+The identifier for each new trip is generated using the following pattern: \<trip_id>:<auto-incremented integer\> and maintains the rest of the attributes of the sample trip.
 That is, all new trips are assigned to the same route as the route of the sample trip, have the same service_id, etc.

 A complementary `object_code` is added to each new trip with the following properties: